 An Apparition, four Hammer Haunts and two Zombies are roaming around.
-If you are playing lower difficulty levels, you will have an easier life, because there are less AIs here.
-The Apparition is unique to Expert Difficulty.
-In Hard Difficulty, two of the Hammer Haunts are replaced with Zombies.
-And in Normal Difficulty, those two Hammer Haunts just disappeared without addition of Zomibes.
+If you are playing lower difficulty levels, there will be less AIs here.
+The Apparition is only present in Expert Difficulty.
+In Hard Difficulty, there are two fewer Hammer Haunts but two more Zombies.
+Whereas in Normal Difficulty, you have two fewer Hammer Haunts without extra Zomibes.

-In Original Thief, a Hammer Haunt is nearly always trapped in the elevator of St Jenel’s, so effectively reducing the number of Hammer Haunts here to three.
-In Thief Gold, he is sometimes trapped there, sometimes wander around the Cloister like other Hammer Haunts (in that case you have four wandering Hammer Haunts).
+In Original Thief, a Hammer Haunt is nearly always trapped in the elevator of St Jenel’s, so effectively reducing the number of Hammer Haunts here by one.
+In Thief Gold, he is sometimes trapped at the same place, sometimes wander around the Cloister like other Hammer Haunts (in that case you have four wandering Hammer Haunts).
 Therefore, you may have three or four Hammer Haunts patroling around.

 Notice that the three metal gates operate like doors.
 You have to use them to open them.
 Yet they slide very slowly, and you may be seen when waiting for it.
 To pass a gate, stay away in a shadow, lean to open the gate, wait till it is lifted high enough and rush through to a shadow beyond the gate.
-Another interesting point is that they block sounds like solid doors.
-Therefore, you can easily tell the whereabouts of AIs near you and will not be confused by faraway ones.
+Another interesting point is that they block sound like solid doors.
+Therefore, you can easily tell the whereabouts of AIs near you and will not be confused by those who are far away.

 A good place to backstab Hammer Haunts, suggested by reader MSB, is outside St. Tennor’s.
 Hide outside the door.
 When a Hammer Haunt tries to enter St. Tennor’s and nobody else is watching, give it an overhead strike of your Sword from behind.

-If they have seen you during the fight, then you had better run away.
-Cross the arch, turn right and then left.
+If you need to run away, cross the arch, turn right and then left.
 Run up the long flight of stairs and enter St Yora’s.
 It is noisy but safe there.
 Come back when things quiet down, or take the opportunity to visit the building.
 Or you can use some Fire Arrows on the survivors.
 Count your ammunition below: don’t deplete it, but you will be much happier with less AIs roaming aournd the Cloister Central Area.